yoavrubin/streams/readme.md

 - factorialGenerator : generates a stream of the factorials

+- cachingFactorialStream : generates a stream of factorials, but each element in the stream is calculated only once

 There are several functions that operate on generators, taking, droping, mapping and filtering